cme212/course/notes/lecture-03/make.md

 ### Step-by-step builds ###

-One notices that the 2-line `Makefile` is not a practical for building large codes with of hundreds of files.
+It is obvious that our 2-line `Makefile` is not a practical for building large codes with of hundreds of files.
 If any of the files is modified, the entire source code will have to be recompiled.
-Long build times can add significant overhead to the software development time.
-To avoid this, we can compile each source file into a binary object and then link those objects into an executable.
+Long build times can add significant overhead to the software development.
+To avoid this, we can compile each source file into a binary object first, and then link all objects into an executable.
+That way, if we change a single file, we will need to recompile only that file, and then link all objects again.
 The flag `-c` will tell compiler to generate the binary object, but not link it.
-That way, if we change a single file, we will need to recompile only that file.
-We rewrite our `Makefile` in a more modular
+We rewrite our `Makefile` in a more modular fashion:
-fashion:

 ```make
 student_service : Main.o Name.o Student.o